 Here, we’ll show you 13 of the best project management apps for Microsoft Teams.

-However, the core stuff your teams need to do every day (like responding to due dates, sending and receiving task update notifications, and so forth) should translate over well — and be simple to use at the same time.
+User-friendly experience: You’ll also want to make sure the Teams app has the right balance of robust yet simple task management.
+It’s likely that you’ll need to jump into the project management platform for more advanced features, but the core stuff your teams do every day (like responding to due dates, sending and receiving task update notifications, and so forth) should translate over well to the Teams app.

 The top Microsoft Teams project management apps